Lodewijk Grondijs

-Lodewijk Herman Grondijs (25 September 1878, in Pamekasan – 17 March 1961, in The Hague) or Louis Grondijs was a Dutch Byzantologist, physics teacher, war correspondent and soldier.
+Lodewijk Herman Grondijs (25 September 1878 in Pamekasan – 17 March 1961 in The Hague) or Louis Grondijs was a Dutch Byzantologist, art historian, physics teacher, war correspondent and soldier.

 Early life

-Grondijs was born in the Dutch East-Indies, now known as Indonesia, and via his mother was one eighth Indonesian.
+Grondijs was born in the Dutch East-Indies, now known as Indonesia, and via his mother was one-eighth Indonesian.
 He spent most of his youth in the East Indies and graduated in 1896 from grammar school in Surabaya.

 From 1902 to 1903 he lived in a Christian anarchist commune called “I Broederschap” (International Brotherhood).

 A gifted academic, he graduated in mathematics and physics at Utrecht University in 1905 and continued his studies in philosophy and mathematics at Leiden University.
-He was an editor the Tijdschrift voor Wijsbegeerte (Journal of Philosophy) from 1907 to 1932.
+He was an editor of the Tijdschrift voor Wijsbegeerte (Journal of Philosophy) from 1907 to 1932.
 Upon finishing his education Grondijs went to work as a physics teacher at the Willem II College.